 Click here to learn more about the new Inflation Reduction Act.
 Your local Bakersfield solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-In addition to federal solar incentives, there are often also state ones.
-Rebates, tax credits and more can be offered at a more local level.
-These incentives might be handled by your county or municipality, or by the California government.
-Certain incentives are available for a limited time, while others are ongoing.
+Some solar incentives are often also provided at the state and local level.
+Like with federal incentives, these can include rebates, tax credits and more.
+Incentives may be given by your county or municipality, or by the state of California.
+Some incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Bakersfield

 Solar energy use nationwide has gone up significantly in the past 15 years, in part due to the proliferation of solar incentives.
 You can obtain these incentives from the federal government, the California government or your local utility company.
 Speaking with your local Bakersfield solar panel installation company is the right first step towards getting the most money possible when you switch to solar energy.

 - Representatives are experts on local policies